 Once again, it’s a good idea to test these events in isolation to ensure that they function as expected.
 For example: verify that a system’s RTC alarm correctly wakes the CPU when its clock is gated off, or ensure that any transition latency requirements can be achieved (this is particularly relevant to communications and user interfaces).
 Discoveries made at this stage are likely to propagate back up to the system design level as timing and stability issues are discovered.

 Next, think about how transitions between power states will be managed.
 In a single-threaded application this could consist of a set of stand-alone function calls made in appropriate places.
 In a multi-threaded environment with many independent tasks, some mechanism for arbitrating power requirements between tasks needs to be implemented.
 Often it is easiest to implement transition management as a logic-only process at an “everything on” power state before introducing hardware state transitions, since normal debug infrastructure may be unavailable due to gated clocks and disabled hardware.

 Once all the building blocks are in place, it’s necessary to verify that the power consumption meets the overall requirements of the design.
 Making use of automated unit tests (a subject for another article) will make life significantly easier, as they permit isolating problem event sequences and transitions.
 Use of a measurement instrument with a remote interface is also recommended, as it can be integrated with the automated tests to identify power issues as they happen over inconvenient time scales (hours, days, etc.).

 Following these guidelines will help to maximize battery life for low-power devices.
 For prototypes where a fast time to market is critical, the verification steps along the way reduce the risk of time-consuming and costly board re-spins.

-Nuvation’s experienced engineering teams have delivered over 800 electronic design services projects for a wide range of industries and applications.
-Contact Nuvation to learn how we can improve the time to market for your products.
+Nuvation Engineering’s experienced engineering teams have delivered over 800 electronic design services projects for a wide range of industries and applications.
+Contact Nuvation Engineering to learn how we can improve the time to market for your products.